sparkflows/sparkflows-docs/docs/azure/admin-guide/adls/service-principal.rst

-Now you can use these details to Configured ADLS in Fire Insights, `click here. <https://docs.sparkflows.io/en/latest/azure/admin-guide/adls/adls-configuration.html>`_
+Now you can use these details to Configured ADLS in Sparkflows, `click here. <https://docs.sparkflows.io/en/latest/azure/admin-guide/adls/adls-configuration.html>`_

 ..
 Note:: The above Configurations are needed for Interactive mode, For Execution mode the Compute engine need to have access of resources.